shahbaz900/SEARCH-ENGINE-WITH-COMPRESSION-AND-HISTORY/README.md

 We Used linkedlist,queue,stack and trie data structure in implementation.

-Project Demonstration video: https://drive.google.com/file/d/1-fD_uE_FAHfmHbBjxbbuEOecqbAMLZYF/view?usp=sharing(mic issues,soon would be corrected)
+Project Demonstration video: https://drive.google.com/file/d/1-fD_uE_FAHfmHbBjxbbuEOecqbAMLZYF/view?usp=sharing  (mic issues,soon would be corrected)

 For any query you can ping us: newssir@yahoo.com